PureStorage-OpenConnect/pso-explorer/README.md

 # Pure Service Orchestrator™ eXplorer

+## !!Stop here!! - PSO eXplorer is EOL by July 31 2022 and End of Support by Oct 31, 2022.

 <img src="./images/psox_logo.png" width="250">

 A unified view into storage, empowering Kubernetes admins and storage admins with 360-degree container storage visibility.